Nino-11/backpropagation-visualizer/README.md

 ##  Overview

-Backpropagation is one of the most fundamental algorithms in machine learning — yet it’s often difficult to truly *see* how it works.
+Backpropagation is one of the most fundamental algorithms in machine learning, yet it’s often difficult to truly *see* how it works.

 This interactive tool provides a step-by-step visual breakdown of: